felixtanhm/my-odin-projects/README.md

 - **Topics:** The programming topics targeted for the project.
 - **Repository:** A direct link to the subfolder of the project in this repository.
 - **Preview:** A live demo of the deployed project.
 This might not be available for some projects due to the project's nature.
 - **Rating:** The degree of polish and effort put into going beyond the minimum project specifications.
+Projects just meeting specifications are indicated as a "-".

 ---